On this page you will find an overview of the answers to the Frequently Asked Questions (FAQ) we receive at IHLIA.

 Become a member of Friends of IHLIA for minimum 35 euro per year.
 The money that we collect is among other things used for organizing projects, acquiring books and journals/magazines that IHLIA finds too expensive to buy on its own, and supporting the organization financially in other ways, whenever necessary.

 For a minimum of 35 euro you can become a donor by filling in you details in the Friends of IHLIA form.
-You will find the form on the right-hand side of the Friends of IHLIA page and state your name, address, residency, bank account number and mail address.
-You will receive a payment slip sent home.
+You will find the form on of the Friends of IHLIA page.
 One-time donations are also welcome.

 One-time donations are also welcome.
 Your gift is tax deductible.
 The Friends of IHLIA Foundation has the status of a non-profit organization (ANBI).